eekkelund/harbour-tIDE/README.md

   * Redo/Undo
   * Search
   * Launch from terminal (harbour-tide /path/to/file.txt)
+  * Change file on the fly
+  * Split view, only for large screens

 * Keyboard:
   * Predictive text depending on what file opened